With UTEP’s spring break set to last March 15-19, students are trying to safely celebrate amid the COVID-19 pandemic.

 Marlo Holguin, a neuroscience student at UTEP, hasn’t traveled in a year.
 It was around this time last year, when the first COVID-19 case broke out in El Paso, that he was coming back from a trip.

-This year, he’s decided to treat him and his significant other to quick getaway in Cloudcroft, NM to celebrate her birthday.
+This year, he’s decided to treat him and his significant other to a quick getaway in Cloudcroft, NM to celebrate her birthday.

 “It’s one of the quickest and most convenient road trips that we could have come up with in regards to affordability, especially safety,” Holguin said.

 Although Holguin is traveling outside of Texas, he plans to do everything he can to prevent the spread of COVID-19.
-One potential attraction he planned on, was visiting Ski Apache, a ski resort in Ruidoso, NM, but decided against it
+One potential attraction he planned on, was visiting Ski Apache, a ski resort in Ruidoso, NM, but decided against it.

 “I would have loved to go, but I know it’s a popular attraction,” Holguin said.
 “I don’t want to consider it because if there are a lot of people up there, especially if it’s cold, I feel like I’m facing more of a risk of getting the virus.”

-As of March 13, El Paso has 3,836 active COVID-19 cases, while Cloudcroft has 3,481
+As of March 13, El Paso has 3,836 active COVID-19 cases, while Cloudcroft has 3,481.

 Holguin also said that because New Mexico isn’t as densely populated as Texas, it makes it easier to travel somewhere with a smaller population.
-Data from the U.S. Census Bureau shows that in 2019, Texas had an approximate population of 29 million whereas New Mexico had a population of approximately two million
+Data from the U.S. Census Bureau shows that in 2019, Texas had an approximate population of 29 million whereas New Mexico had a population of approximately two million.

 “We’re just going camping, which makes it safer,” Holguin said.
 “Once we get to the campsite, we can just decide where we want to be in terms of what’s furthest from people.”